cosc-304-2025/lab6/README.md

 1. Install SQL Server pyodbc connector by following [these directions](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).

-2. [Download the sample Python file](code/PythonSQLServer.py) and setup in your Python environment.
+2. Use [the sample Python file](code/PythonSQLServer.py) and setup in your Python environment.

 3. These are the modifications you must make to get the program working: